 The system needed to take into account a wide range of data points, from seasonal impacts to customer numbers, and generate accurate forecasts.
 “We wanted to provide a more trusted source of information without all the heavy lifting: Trusted, curated sources of information that would be easy to access,” Cribb said.

-DataRobot initially came on line with around 100 AI models after a few months, focused primarily on demand forecasting for fresh produce.
+DataRobot initially came on line with around 100 AI models after a few months, focused primarily on fresh produce forecasting.
 Predictions from these models are fed into a custom-built buyers’ app that Harris Farm had already been using, with the whole scoring pipeline set to automatically run in a two-hour window every night, based on data from the previous day.
 Buyers can start buying at 2 a.m., and stock arrives in store in time for morning opening.
 A few months in, Harris Farm tweaked the model to target deployments by store, thus allowing the chain to turn off deployments for a store that might be undergoing renovations, for example.